Quaker funerals: community and contribution

 6 April 2018 by Paul Parker

-Government legislation permits the holding of funerals in places of worship, as certain strict measures can be put in place.
+Government legislation permits the holding of funerals in places of worship if certain strict measures can be put in place.
 PLEASE read the guidance below to be clear on what this requires.
-No other worship or activities may take place in Quaker buildings with the exception of essential voluntary or public service.
-Updated 29 April 2020

 Could this be the path to a new sense of unity, the community of those who had known pain, and thence had found depth, so that creeds and traditions became but signposts to an acceptance of sadness and an entry into a depth where we found harmony with each other?
 Was this the way forward to a deeper unity with people of other religions or indeed of none?
 Perhaps we could start with the simple discovery that words divide and sadness unites